 Devices represented by this manual support the ability to move in homing mode.

-The below example sets typical motion profile commands which a system would configure1, enabling the motor power2 and executing a homing function using SDOs with Node ID 41{h} .
+The below example sets typical motion profile commands which a system would configure, enabling the motor power and executing a homing function using SDOs with Node ID $41{h}$ .

 All values shown are hexadecimal.